 Should we be teaching personal finance in the high schools, or even earlier?

 Stats Show That Education Is Needed

-The stats showing just how bad most people need a financial education are pretty staggering:
+The stats showing just how badly most people need a financial education are pretty staggering:

-- Total consumer debt in the United States stands at nearly $2.6 trillion dollars.
-That works out to be nearly $8,500 in debt for every man, woman and child that lives here in the US. (source)
+- Total consumer debt in the United States stands at nearly 17.29 trillion dollars. (source)

-- Nearly one in every 35 households in the United States filed for bankruptcy in 2007. (source) Tons are signing up for debt consolidation loans.
+- Nearly one in every 35 households in the United States filed for bankruptcy. (source) Tons are signing up for debt consolidation loans.
 Could it be even more now that times are tougher?

 - Roughly 2.0 to 2.5 million Americans seek the help of a credit counselor each year, mostly to avoid bankruptcy. (source)

-- As of April of 2009 consumer revolving credit, mostly credit card debt, stands at $931.0 billion. (source)
+- As of April of 2022 consumer revolving credit, mostly credit card debt, stands at just less than a trillion dollars.

 - Students are much more likely to pay off their balances, however, they tend to pay late and exceed their credit limits more frequently than other groups and therefore incur more fees than other groups. (source)

 Americans are in debt, and for many of them, it leads to bankruptcy and financial ruin.
 I think it’s pretty obvious that a good majority of Americans need some sort of financial education.